 Time for Society to License Property Rights

-So-called social licence one of the most abused terms in pipeline politics today
+One of the most abused terms in pipeline politics today.

 By Amanda Achtman

 There is little doubt that Hayek would diagnose “social licence” to be one of the worst “weasel words” of our time given the consequences this sly expression is having on clear thinking, the rule of law and ordinary relationships between members of political and economic communities.

 In 1988, economist Friedrich Hayek argued that the adjective “social” has “probably become the most confusing expression in our entire moral and political vocabulary.”
 He even provided a list he compiled of more than 160 nouns qualified by the adjective “social.”
 “Social licence” was not on this list.

 Yet, there is little doubt that Hayek would diagnose “social licence” to be one of the worst “weasel words” of our time given the consequences this sly expression is having on clear thinking, the rule of law and ordinary relationships between members of political and economic communities.

 Like “social justice,” who could possibly be opposed to such a nice-sounding phrase as “social licence”?
 The answer: Anyone who cares about words actually meaning something.